CodeMouse92/quantified-task-management/README.md

 version, partly to avoid confusion with another QTM (Quantitative Trust Management), and partly to move away from the bureaucratic sound of the word "management".
 A few improvements to the standard were made besides.

+## Feedback

+If you have questions, comments, or suggestions, please email us at feedback (at the quantified tasks domain name).